Western European Union: 1954–1984: General dormancy

 The social and cultural aspects of the Treaty of Brussels were handed to the Council of Europe (CoE) to avoid duplication of responsibilities.
 This, in addition to the existence of NATO, marginalised the WEU, and caused it to be largely defunct.

-On 1 January 1960 in accordance with the decision taken on 21 October 1959 by the Council of Western European Union and with Resolution(59)23 adopted on 16 November 1959 by the Committee of Ministers of the Council of Europe, the WEU activities in social and cultural areas (Social Committee, Public Health Committee, Joint Committee on the Rehabilitation and Resettlement of the Disabled and Cultural Committee) were transferred to the Council of Europe which was already running programmes in these fields.
-The European Universities Committee (see CM(60)4; C(59)127 and CM(59)130) was transferred to the Council of Europe separately from the rest of WEU cultural activities.
+On 1 January 1960, in accordance with the decision taken on 21 October 1959 by the Council of the Western European Union, and Resolution(59)23, adopted on 16 November 1959 by the Committee of Ministers of the Council of Europe, the WEU's activities in social and cultural areas (Social Committee, Public Health Committee, Joint Committee on the Rehabilitation and Resettlement of the Disabled and Cultural Committee) were transferred to the Council of Europe, already running programmes in these fields.
+The European Universities Committee (see CM(60)4; C(59)127 and CM(59)130) was separately transferred to the Council.

 1984–1998: Revival

 From the late 1970s onwards, efforts were made to add a security dimension to the European Communities' European Political Cooperation (EPC), namely through the Genscher-Colombo Initiative.
 Opposition to these efforts from Denmark, Greece and Ireland led the remaining EC countries – all WEU members – to reactivate the WEU in 1984 by adopting the Rome Declaration.
 Prior to this point there had been minimal use of the provisions of the Modified Brussels Treaty.

 Hotel Petersberg, where the Petersberg tasks were defined in 1992.

 In 1992, the WEU adopted the Petersberg Declaration, defining the so-called Petersberg tasks designed to cope with the possible destabilising of Eastern Europe.
 The WEU itself had no standing army but depended on cooperation between its members.
 Its tasks ranged from the most modest to the most robust, and included humanitarian, rescue and peacekeeping tasks as well as tasks for combat forces in crisis management, including peacemaking.

 At the 1996 NATO ministerial meeting in Berlin, it was agreed that the Western European Union would oversee the creation of a European Security and Defence Identity (ESDI) within NATO structures.
 The ESDI was intended as a European 'pillar' within NATO, partly to allow European countries to act militarily where NATO wished not to, and partly to alleviate the United States' financial burden of maintaining military bases in Europe, which it had done since the Cold War.
 The Berlin agreement allowed European countries (through the WEU) to use NATO assets if it so wished.